Linslade: Old Linslade

 After the 1066 Norman Conquest, the manor was taken over by the de Beauchamp family.
 In 1251 a royal charter was granted to William de Beauchamp to hold a weekly market in Linslade, as well as a yearly 8-day fair.
 This grant was made on account of a Holy Well or Spring, located to the north of the village, which was a site of major pilgrimage.
 The holy well, which was a fabricated miracle to bring souls to the shrinking congregation of Old Linslade, was where the canal is sited today not far from the church.

 In 1299, however, Oliver Sutton, Bishop of Lincoln, warned pilgrims off by threatening those who did not desist with excommunication.
 His reason for this is either that the well was unconsecrated or that the miracles being attested to happen at the well were in fact fraudulent.
 The vicar of Linslade—who did not dissuade the pilgrimages from visiting the spring because of the offerings they made—was forced to appear at the bishop's court.

 Without the pilgrims, the importance of Linslade declined.
 But in the 15th century, the original 12th-century church, dedicated to St Mary the Virgin, was rebuilt.

-Chelsea New Town
+Chelsea New Town or New Linslade

-A second settlement—known as Chelsea New Town—began growing to south of the original Linslade on the Buckinghamshire-side of the crossing into Leighton Buzzard.